wing5wong/artisan-whs-static/source/_news/2020-09-16_2020-whs-student-trustee-candidate-statements.md

 show_in_slider: true
 date: 2020-09-16T01:50:15.718Z
 ---
-**Whanganui High School**
-**Candidate Statements**
-**Student Board of Trustee Elections 2020**

-KNOW WHO YOU'RE VOTING FOR - make sure you look on the noticeboards or the WHS website to read the statements from our Student Trustee candidates.
+KNOW WHO YOU'RE VOTING FOR - make sure you look on the school noticeboards or the WHS website 'news' to read the statements from our Student Trustee candidates.

 **Voting** will be held on Thursday, 24 September during Form Time.